-No alteration in tuition may occur as a result of credit granting unless these courses are allowed for Readmission in Term II or Term III.
+No alteration in tuition may occur as a result of credit granting unless these courses are allowed for Readmission in Term II.
 This determination is based upon the number of courses, type of courses, and amount and availability of student open positions.

 Transfer credit granting will be determined by the following criteria: